 “…get users to search more visually?”

-When Marriott came to Deloitte to get our POV on the future of AI powering their booking search results, I was engaged to help concept ideas.
 To get a handle on the direction, I asked clarifying questions to guide my thinking:

 A: Must feel like Marriott and stay true to the brand